Face Milling Basics

 Choose the Best Face Mill: 45 or 90 Degree?

-45 or 90 Degree Face Mill – Which gives better results?
+45 or 90 Degree Face Mill – Which gives better results for face milling operations?

 First, what are we talking about when we say 45 or 90 degrees?
-The answer is fairly obvious from the photo above comparing two Glacern Face Mills.
+The answer is fairly obvious from the photo above comparing two Glacern cutters.
 Take a look at the angle of the cutting edge on the inserts.

 Yes!
-The angle is the angle of that cutting edge–45 degrees for the face mill on the left and 90 degrees for the one on the right.
+The angle is the angle of that cutting edge–45 degrees for the cutter on the left and 90 degrees for the one on the right.
 That angle is also called the lead angle of the cutter.

-And here are the optimal operating ranges for different geometries:
+And here are the optimal operating ranges for different shell mill geometries:

 By the way, round insert cutters are also called “Button Cutters”.
 We have an entire article about Button Cutters if you’re interested.

-Of course if you can afford it, it’s great to have both 45 and 90 degree facemills, but what are the pros and cons for each?
+Of course if you can afford it, it’s great to have both 45 and 90 degree face milling tools, but what are the pros and cons for each?

 Pros and Cons